Trinitarian Doctrine

 -- 2 Corinthians 13:14 (ESV)

-This verse does not state that God is the Lord Jesus Christ, God and the Holy Spirit.
-Rather Paul conclude with the 3 main topics of his letter and bless his readers with the information thereof.
+This verse does not list the Trinity members.
+Instead, Paul conclude with the 3 main topics of his letter and bless his readers with the information thereof.

 God is mysterious

-Often people will reason that should not ought to try to understand God or ask too many questions about God.
-They will quote scriptures like:
+Often people will reason that you should not try to understand the mystery of God or ask too many questions about God's essence.
+This is a very convenient counterargument to cancel any contradiction in scripture or logic.

 Critique